Product Mix Pricing Strategies Explained with Examples

 • The base price gives the impression that a product is cheaper.

 Kodak instant print camera is available online at an attractive offer price of $49.99.
 One can buy 100 sheets of compatible photo papers for the same price.
-So, after 100 snaps, whenever a customer buys additional photo paper, the company starts making a profit.
+Though the company does not initially have a high profit margin, after 100 snaps, the company profits whenever a customer buys additional photo paper.

 • Many customers fall for the attractive price of the main product.